Does your company have a brand promise? And if so, are you keeping this promise to consumers?

 Brand Personality

 When considering your public-facing brand promise, look at your brand personality to help determine the language and how you will communicate the message.
 For example, your brand voice for sustainability might be uplifting rather than tear-jerking.
-A great brand promise matches the personality, helping to further its brand identity.
+A great brand promise aligns with the brand’s personality, further establishing its identity.

 Brand Promise Examples